-Imelda joined Tayntons in 2020 to head up our Education Law team which provides specialist advice to parents, careers, case managers and other solicitors about the rights of children and young people regarding a wide range of Education matters and, in particular, Special Educational Needs.
+Imelda joined Tayntons in 2020 to head up the Education Law team which provides specialist advice to parents, carers, case managers and other solicitors about the rights of children and young people regarding a wide range of Education matters and, in particular, Special Educational Needs.

 Imelda undertook her training contract with Howard Kennedy Solicitors in London and qualified as a Solicitor in 1990.
 Having moved to the Cotswolds in 1991 Imelda has specialised in Education Law working with Robert Love at two Gloucestershire law firms.